Cherricott/Bigdata/README.md

 Then to the terminal for sparkstreaming.py and press Ctrl + C

-Do the same for read_iceberg.py and dashboard.py
+Do the same for dashboard.py

 Finally open a new terminal and run